mrpascal1/mrpascal1.github.io/_posts/2026-06-08-gradle-convention-plugin.md

 ### What Are Convention Plugins?

-A **convention plugin** is typically a *precompiled script plugin* (or a binary plugin) that applies and configures core/community plugins with your team's defaults (e.g., Java/Kotlin version, Android SDK settings, common dependencies).
+A **convention plugin** is typically a *precompiled script plugin* (or a binary plugin) that applies and configures core/community plugins with your team's defaults (for example -  Java/Kotlin version, Android SDK settings, common dependencies).

 - They centralize logic in one place.
 - They are applied like any other plugin (`id("my.convention.android-library")`).